charlesreid1/csc-142/1_Intro/README.md

 ## Lecture Code

-### DrawFigs

-The in-class example for Chapter 1 will focus on the DrawFigs program provided in the textbook.
-This shows how to use println() to print things to the console.

-### Vertical

-This is a simple program to perform a calculation and print the result.
-Shows the students how to apply mathematical concepts and implement formulas.
+DrawFigs:
+* Focus on DrawFigs example program provided by textbook
+* Prints things to the console with println()

+Vertical:
+* Performs a calculation
+* Prints out the result
+* Keeps them on their (mathematical) toes

 ## Worksheet Code

-### Physical Properties
+Physical Properties:

-Assignment: You will look up, write down, and print out the density of ten different chemical compounds.
+* Assignment: You will look up, write down, and print out the density of ten different chemical compounds.

-Specifications: You must select at least one unique chemical compound - a chemical compound so unique, you are absolutely certain no one elese in the class will select it.
+* Specifications: You must select at least one unique chemical compound.
+* The unique compound must be a chemical compound so unique, you are absolutely certain no one elese in the class will select it.
 (Be creative!)